-Sydney Anglican Policy on Responding to Domestic Abuse
+Provisional Sydney Anglican Policy on Responding to Domestic Abuse

-1.1 We acknowledge domestic abuse exists and is wrong
+1.1 We acknowledge domestic abuse exists, is wrong and must stop

-- 1.1.1 All forms of domestic abuse are wrong and perpetrators must stop. - 1.1.2 Domestic abuse includes but is not limited to emotional, verbal, social, economic, psychological, spiritual, physical and sexual abuse.
-Such behaviour often seeks to control, humiliate, dominate or instill fear in the victim.
-Please refer to Appendix 1 for an expansive description of domestic abuse. - 1.1.3 The primary focus of this Policy is abusive or intimidating behaviour inflicted by an adult against a current or former spouse or partner.
-However, for a child to witness abuse between intimate partners is a form of child abuse.
-Any abuse involving children should follow child protection procedures. - 1.1.4 Sometimes both spouses can be simultaneously perpetrators and victims of abuse, although neither is the pattern of abuse nor the impact generally symmetrical.
+- 1.1.1 All forms of domestic abuse are wrong and must stop - 1.1.2 Domestic abuse includes but is not limited to emotional, verbal, social, economic, psychological, spiritual, physical and sexual abuse.
+Such behaviour often seeks to control, humiliate, dominate or instill fear in the victim - 1.1.3 The primary focus of this Policy is abusive or intimidating behaviour inflicted by an adult against a current or former spouse or partner.
+Abuse involving children should follow child protection procedures